mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 So why are games still stuck using WebSockets in 2017?

-The first reason is that WebRTC is extremely complex.
-This understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.
+The reason is that WebRTC is extremely complex to use in a client/server context.
+This is understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.

-The second reason is that there is a trend away from peer-to-peer towards client/server for multiplayer games and, in short, while WebRTC make it easy to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.
+But there is a trend away from peer-to-peer towards client/server for multiplayer games and, in short, while WebRTC make it easy to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.

 # Why not just let people send UDP?